-With the proliferation of car brokers in all most every car bond in Uganda, most Ugandans are opting to buy their cars online and import them to Uganda by themselves.
+With the proliferation of car brokers in all most every car-selling bond in Uganda, most Ugandans are opting to buy their cars online and import them to Uganda by themselves.

 And it’s understandable that Ugandan car buyers are turning online; car brokers usually don’t care whether you’re getting a good deal or not; all they care about is what they get out of the bargain.

-Another reason for the shift is the high prices on cars at local bonds together with over-stayed vehicles that could have developed mechanical issues without the vendor’s knowledge.
+Another reason for the shift is the high prices on cars at local bonds together with over-stayed vehicles that many times are found to have developed mechanical issues without the vendor’s knowledge.

-Let alone the process of finding the right mechanic to help you figure out whether the car you want to buy is in good condition or not. clearly, there are many reasons that we can’t exhaust all of them right now.
+Let alone the process of finding the right mechanic to help you figure out whether the car you want to buy is in good condition or not; those are just a few reasons for the shift and the list goes on.

-How can you purchase your car online and get it safely to your home without involving car brokers?
+How then can you purchase your car online and get it safely to your home in Uganda without involving car brokers?
 Here are #7 steps to successfully buy a car online and import it to Uganda in 2022 – no broker involved;

 Find out the actual cost of the ride

 Minimize the risk of buying a faulty car

 Let’s now look at each of those steps in detail so you can get started right away.